-One process takes answers and threads from the newsgroup and compresses them to reuseable, tested and tried articles.
-Context-dependent information from a USENET thread, losely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
+One process takes answers and threads from the newsgroup and compresses them to reusable, tested and tried articles.
+Context-dependent information from a USENET thread, loosely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
 This process improves information.

 Even with an Uplift process in place, a newsgroup may experience occasional atavistic throws.
 This is usually the case when a Patron experiences burnout, and lets himself go publicly.
 Often this is provoked by a particularly clueless newbie posting, or an outright flame.

 To deal with atavism and have it not ruin the groups' climate, it is important to encourage Patrons to take their grievances to mail.
 This can be done by using the FAQ maintenance mailing list, or by encouraging the Patron to flame a newbie by mail and copy the flame to the FAQ maintenance mailing list for the enjoyments of the others (and to inform than that this particular case has been already taken care of).
 The german FAQ contains a section titled